MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: MediRound

-\myparagraph{Model Architecture.} Figure~\ref{fig:model_overview} illustrates the overall architecture of our proposed MediRound, which is composed of four core components: MedSAM~\cite{medsam_model} serving as the vision backbone with an image encoder $\mathcal{G}_i^{enc}$ and a mask decoder $\mathcal{G}_i^{dec}$; LLaVA-Med~\cite{llava-med} functioning as the multimodal large language foundation model $\mathcal{G}_i$; the LLaVA-Med visual encoder $\mathcal{G}_v^{enc}$ for extracting and projecting image embeddings; and a linear projection acting as the bounding box encoder $\mathcal{G}_b^{enc}$.
+Figure~\ref{fig:model_overview} illustrates the model architecture of our proposed MediRound, which is composed of the following modules: MedSAM~\cite{medsam_model} serving as the vision backbone with an image encoder $\mathcal{G}_i^{enc}$ and a mask decoder $\mathcal{G}_i^{dec}$; LLaVA-Med~\cite{llava-med} functioning as the multimodal large language foundation model $\mathcal{G}_i$; the LLaVA-Med visual encoder $\mathcal{G}_v^{enc}$ for extracting and projecting image embeddings; and a linear projection acting as the bounding box encoder $\mathcal{G}_b^{enc}$.